How To Remove UtcSvc.exe From Your Computer (If It Is Malware)

 One of the most common steps when troubleshooting a computer is to boot into Safe Mode.
 Safe Mode starts Windows in a basic state, using a limited set of files and drivers.
-It can help to troubleshoot problems on your computer, and it can be effective way to scan your system for malware.
-One of the ways to start your Windows 10 in Safe Mode is to use the Shift + Restart combination.
-Click Start to open the Start menu, click the Power button, and then click "Restart" while holding the Shift key on your keyboard.
-Windows will open the blue screen menu for you.
+It can help to troubleshoot problems on your computer, and can be an effective way to scan the system for malware.
+One way to start Windows 10 in Safe Mode is to use the Shift + Restart combination.
+Click Start to open the Start menu, click the Power button, and then click "Restart" while holding the Shift key on the keyboard.
+Windows will open the blue screen menu.

 First, click "Troubleshoot" from the menu.

-In Advanced options menu select "Startup Settings" option.
+In the Advanced options menu, select the "Startup Settings" option.

-In Startup Settings click the "Restart" button and Windows will restart.
+In Startup Settings, click the "Restart" button.
+Windows will restart.

 You will see a list of options.
-Use number keys or function keys from F1 to F9 to select the particular option.
-In your case you need to select the "Enable Safe Mode with Networking" option.
-To do so press 5 or F5 on your keyboard and Windows will start in Safe Mode with Networking.
+Use the number keys or function keys from F1 to F9 to select the particular option.
+In this case, select the "Enable Safe Mode with Networking" option by pressing 5 or F5 on the keyboard.
+Windows will start in Safe Mode with Networking.

-Now you need to scan your system for viruses.
+Now you need to scan the system for viruses.
 Perform a full system scan and see if it detects any malware on your computer.
-You can use Windows Defender (built-in antivirus program) which protects your computer against viruses, spyware, other malicious software.
-To run full system scan using Windows Defender type "virus" in Search and click on the "Virus & threat protection" result.
+You can use Windows Defender (built-in antivirus program), which protects the computer against viruses, spyware, and other malicious software.
+To run a full system scan using Windows Defender, type "virus" in Search and click on the "Virus & threat protection" result.

 In the Virus & threat protection window, click "Advanced scan".

 Select "Full scan" and click "Scan now".
 This will start scanning your system for malware.
-If there are any viruses found related to the UtcSvc.exe file, delete them.
+If there are any viruses found relating to the UtcSvc.exe file, delete them.

-Or you can use a third-party anti-virus software that you have installed on your computer.
-If not, then download it while you are in Safe Mode with Networking.
-If you want you can choose virus and malware scanner from our Top anti-malware list.
-The list consists of well known top spyware removers and will help you choose the right software for your computer's protection.
-You can find the list by clicking this link.
+Alternatively, you can use third-party anti-virus software that you have installed on your computer.
+If not, download it while you are in Safe Mode with Networking.
+You can choose a virus and malware scanner from our Top anti-malware list.
+The list consists of top spyware removers and will help you choose the right software for your computer's protection.
+Click this link.

-If Windows Defender or any other anti-virus software has not detected any malware (or malware related to the UtcSvc.exe), then most probably the running UtcSvc.exe process is legitimate and does not do any harm to your computer.
-However, there is one more thing that you might want to consider - to minimize the telemetry level in your Windows in order to increase your privacy.
-To do so, type "feedback" in Search and click the "Feedback privacy settings" result.
+If Windows Defender or other anti-virus software has not detected any malware (or malware related to UtcSvc.exe), the running UtcSvc.exe process is probably legitimate and will not do any harm to your computer.
+There is, however, one more thing that you might want to consider - to minimize the telemetry level in Windows to increase your privacy.
+Type "feedback" in Search and click the "Feedback privacy settings" result.

-In Feedback & diagnostics options enable the "Basic: Send the data necessary to keep Windows up to date and secure" option.
+In the Feedback & diagnostics options, enable the "Basic: Send the data necessary to keep Windows up to date and secure" option.

-That's it, we hope that this article was helpful and now you know if the UtcSvc.exe process is a infected file or a normal Windows 10 process.
-If you encountered any problems with the UtcSvc.exe process and there were other methods that solved the problem for you, and they were not mentioned in our guide - do not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+We hope that this article was helpful and you can determine if the UtcSvc.exe process is an infected file or a normal Windows 10 process.
+If you encountered problems with the UtcSvc.exe process and solved the problem with methods not mentioned in our guide, please share them with us by leaving a comment in the section below.

 Video Showing How To Remove UtcSvc.exe From Windows 10: